 A testing period with a small group of creators and businesses has already begun.
 The features are planned to be rolled out in countries like the US, Brazil, UK, and Germany over the coming months.
 And for those who simply cannot wait for the update, there’s a way to apply for early access here.

-An opportunity to grow your personal brand
+How to grow your personal brand

 For creators who want to show more of their creativity and connect with their viewers on a deeper level, IGTV is a great way to do it.
 With Instagram introducing ads to IGTV, a new way of earning money on your passion and hard work has suddenly arisen – an evolution we fully stand behind.